alexmanrique/blog/_posts/2026-02-19-migrating-to-java17-and-spring-boot-335-using-claude-code-and-cursor.md

 5. **AI tools as accelerators**: AI tools can significantly accelerate the process, but it's important to review and understand the changes.

+6. **Tool flexibility**: Having a well-structured plan and comprehensive tests allows you to seamlessly switch between different AI tools if needed (like hitting rate limits).
+Both Claude Code and Cursor proved equally capable for this migration.

-6. **Documentation during the process**: Updating documentation while migrating helps keep the project maintainable.
+7. **Documentation during the process**: Updating documentation while migrating helps keep the project maintainable.

-7. **CI/CD from the start**: Updating the CI/CD pipeline at the beginning ensures all changes are automatically validated.
+8. **CI/CD from the start**: Updating the CI/CD pipeline at the beginning ensures all changes are automatically validated.

 ## Conclusion

 The migration from Java 8 to Java 17 and Spring Boot 1.4.3 to 3.3.5 was a complex but necessary process.
 Although it requires time and effort, the benefits in terms of performance, security, and maintainability make it worthwhile.

 Using AI tools like Claude Code (with Claude Pro) and Cursor made the process more efficient and less error-prone.
 The advanced capabilities of Claude Pro, with its deeper understanding of code context and better refactoring suggestions, were particularly helpful for navigating the breaking changes between major framework versions.
+When I hit Claude Pro's rate limits halfway through the migration, I seamlessly transitioned to Cursor with the Composer model, which proved equally capable of completing the remaining work.
+This experience demonstrated that with proper planning and comprehensive tests, you can maintain continuity even when switching between different AI tools.
 However, it's important to understand the changes and not completely rely on the tools without reviewing and understanding what they're doing.

 If you're considering a similar migration, I recommend:
 - Planning the process well